 Data description

-The author utilizes two-part experimental data for daily market sentiment analysis. .
+The author utilizes two-part experimental data for daily market sentiment analysis.
+For natural language processing and analysis, the headlines of Reuters news articles on financial, monetary, health, environment, healthcare and pharmaceutical from 30/03/2011 to 17/07/2020 are used.
 Reuters is a highly regarded international news organization with an extensive history and global reach, recognized for its impartial, objective, and punctual news reporting.
 News headlines are a timely and important source of market events and information, enabling faster reaction of stock prices.
 The precise and objective language used can accurately reflect the mood and emotions of market participants, and the extent to which the market responds to specific events.
 News headlines provide various information concerning the company's performance, industry trends, and policy changes, which can garner an all-inclusive prediction of the stock price.

 Alongside this, the daily closing prices of the S&P 500 from 30/03/2011 to 17/07/2020 were utilized in the experimental data.
 The S&P 500 is a prevalent stock index employed in the US stock market, inclusive of shares from 500 representative US public companies.
 These companies cover a broad spectrum of industries and sectors.
-The S&P 500 accurately mirrors the conditions of the entire US market and exhibits the overall trend of the US stock market.
+The S&P 500 accurately mirrors the conditions of the entire US market and exhibits the overall trend of the US stock market.The FTSE 100 is an index of the 100 largest companies by market capitalisation on the London Stock Exchange, representing the UK's leading companies across a wide range of sectors such as financial services, energy, consumer goods, etc., and effectively reflecting the state of the UK stock market.

 Data preparations

+The first part of the news headline data was obtained from the Reuters website (2022) via a web crawler.
+In this study, news headline data was crawled from the financial, monetary, health, environment, healthcare and pharmaceutical sections of Reuters.
+Figure 2 illustrates the sample of news headlines collected on January 1, 2020.

 Figure 2.
 Reuters Sample News Headlines